Devwarlt/rc_sdk/map/creation/README.txt

 Place Fall Close around Fall squares.
 If player is over a Fall Close square, it will drag him into the hole.

-### ZONE ### (Used for map events)
+### SPOT ### (Used for map events)
-One of the layer must be named ZONE.
+One of the layer must be named SPOT.
 (Required.
 This layer can be empty though.)
-In order to make map events easier (enemy, npc, triggers etc), you can use Tiled to create hotspots.
+Spots are used to place actors (enemy, npc, triggers etc) in map more easily when creating map events.
-Use the letters on tileset 9 and place them on the layer ZONE.
+Use the letters on tileset 9 and place them on the layer SPOT.
-You can also create a rectangular zone by placing x2 times the same letter.
+You can also create a rectangular zone by placing multiple times the same letter.
 (Only support rectangular shape.)
-Hotspots coordinates can be access via the object map.addon.main.hotspot[letter]
+Placing x2 times the same letters with create a spot in the middle of the 2 letters.
+(Useful when wanting to place a spot not exactly in the middle of a square)

+### PATH ### (Used for map events)
+One of the layer must be named PATH.
+(Required.
+This layer can be empty though.)
+Paths are used to make an actor (player, enemy) follow a specific path. (ex: cutscene) Use the numbers on tileset 9 and place them on the layer SPOT in order.
+The actor will run in straight line so make sure theres no wall inbetween.

 ####################################
 PREPARATION: